artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

       </p>

 11. To simulate a C program, write or copy it into the left window, marking "Input Type" as C language.
-For example, the program from Exercise 4 can be seen in the following figure (you can find the code below):
+For example, the program from Exercise 4 (find it [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab1/README.md#exercise-4)) can be seen in the following figure (you can find the code below):

 <p align="center">
   <img src="Images/Editor.png" width=90% height=90%>
 </p>

-12. Next, compile the program by clicking on the hammer icon ().
+12. Next, compile the program by clicking on the hammer icon.
 If the program is correct, the disassembled version will appear in the central window:

 <p align="center">
   <img src="Images/Martillo.png" width=90% height=90%>
 </p>

-13. Run the program by clicking the "Fast Execution" button ().
+13. Run the program by clicking the "Fast Execution" button.
 The result of the factorial calculation will appear in the console:

 <p align="center">
   <img src="Images/Execution.png" width=70% height=70%>